rtanglao/restaurant-11ty-fun/src/reviews.md

 1. Haru Korean Kitchen, Gastown, Vancouver - Kimchi stew forever (they do have what looks like decent vegetarian!)
 1. New Town Bakery, Chinatown, Vancouver - old school greasy Cantonese but I love it!
 B Chaan forever!
 1. The Boss, Chinatown, Vancouver - a step up from New Town, Pepper beef crispy noodles forever!
+Haam Yu Gai Lup Chow Fan forever!
+Not vegetarian friendly.
+Cash only.
 1. Fat Mao, Chinatown, Vancouver - non "authentic" :-) but delicious mapo tofu forever!
 1. Kulinarya, The Drive, Vancouver - sinigang, kare-kare, adobo, the food of my childhood it's all here and it's delicious and even better they even have vegan and vegetarian food!